Nellaker-group/happy/README.md

 ### Nuclei Detection Training

-Placenta nuclei detection training data from the paper may be found under `projects/placenta/datasets/nuclei/` with annotations in `projects/placenta/annotations/nuclei/`.
-This data is split into respective data collection sources (i.e. 'hmc' and 'uot1') which are combined during training.
+Placenta nuclei detection training data from the paper should be placed under `projects/placenta/datasets/nuclei/` with annotations in `projects/placenta/annotations/nuclei/`.
+This data is split into respective data collection sources (i.e. 'hmc', 'uot1', 'nuh') which are combined during training.

 To train the nuclei detection model, run: